 Enlarge image American stundents can earn bachelor's and master's degrees at many German institutions. (© dpa - Report) Cultural relations are wide-ranging.
 Every year hundreds of thousands of people travel across the Atlantic – as tourists, participants in the numerous exchange programs or as artists and performers, scientists, academics and as well as school and college students.

 Some 17 million American soldiers lived in Germany with their families in the years after the Second World War, coming to appreciate the country and bringing the American way of life to Germany.

-Germany is and remains the country hosting the largest peace-time contingent of American forces outside the U.S. The only two military regional commands of U.S. forces stationed outside the U.S. (out of a total of six) are in Stuttgart.
+Enlarge image Germany is the third largest troop contributor in Afghanistan. (© picture-alliance/dpa) Germany hosts one of the largest contingents of American forces outside the United States and the largest within Europe.
+The only two military regional commands of U.S. forces stationed outside the U.S. (out of a total of six) are in Stuttgart (USEUCOM and USAFRICOM).
 The U.S.’s largest military hospital outside its own territory is in the German town of Landstuhl; it also serves as a first stop for U.S. troops wounded in action.